-Students who have not successfully completed the diagnostic placement exams for the required courses for this program will be asked to register for one or more of the courses below.
-These courses may not be counted toward the 18 credits of the program requirements.
+Students must complete the diagnostic placement exams for music theory and musicianship.
+Depending on the results, they may be asked to register for one or more of the prerequisite courses listed below.
+These prerequisite courses cannot be counted toward the 18 credits of the program requirements.

 MUHL 186 Western Musical Traditions (3 credits)

 Music History and Literature : A survey of Western music from the Middle Ages to the present.
 Emphasis on key musical concepts and genres in their historical context and aural recognition of style.

 Musicianship : Rhythm and metre basic subdivisions and conducting patterns; intervals, chords, and scale patterns; non-modulating tonal melodies with treble and bass clefs; harmonic progressions emphasizing two-part outer voice structures.

 Terms: Fall 2022

 Instructors: Mariner, Justin; Petit-Homme, Fredericka; De Castro, Margaret Emily; Michirin, Daria; Asly, Monica (Fall)

 MUTH 100 Music Theory Fundamentals (3 credits)